Recording veterinary chemical use

 Record keeping templates

 You may keep your records in a format that suits you (e.g. hand written, computer generated, using record books or as part of a quality assurance program).
+You may also use the record keeping templates developed by Agriculture Victoria.
 The only requirement is that they contain all the required information, are clear, accurate and must be readily available to an authorised officer upon request.